 “Who do you think you are?” the voices yell.
 “You aren’t an artist.
 A maker.
 A creator.
 This is such a waste of time you dummy.
-Do something more important like washing the kitchen floor.” they seethe.
+Do something more important like washing the kitchen floor” they seethe.
 “What are your children doing right now?
 Fending for themselves?”

 Well, a couple of hundred pairs of earrings later and those voices seem quieter.
 More like a distant noise than a directive.

 All my life I have reigned myself in.
 Toned myself down.
 Taken stock of what I am supposed to be doing; focusing.
 Picking a thing.
 Sticking with it.
 Committing.
 Pulling myself back.
 Not trying something I won’t commit to.
-(Commit to for how long btw.
+(Commit to for how long, btw?
 Forever?
 When is it acceptable to stop doing something you don’t enjoy?
 Insert eye roll here).

 Not anymore.
 Now, I’m saying yes.
 For as long as it feels fun and playful.
 Then I quit.

 I don’t know where any of this is going and that’s really the point.
 Selling vintage wares?!
 It’s been a dream of mine to try this.
 I might hate it.
 I might not make any money.
 It might not be fun.

 MAKING earrings?
 Like, with my own two hands?
-I don’t envision this ever making me any real money.
+I don’t envision this ever making me any money.
 I envision it always being for fun- a creative outlet.
 A way to prove them (the voices, maybe) wrong and let them know I am an artist.
 A maker.
 A creator.